eduluq/carto-design-test/README.txt

 # ADD A FILE OR A NEW GUIDE (OR MODIFY)

 You can easily add new categories and guides in the docs sections as well as articles to each one of the guides.
+If you modified something, you will have to restart the server.

 ## Add a new category